HDI1234/hotelsantai/frontend/README.md

-# DayPilot UI Builder Template Project
+# Capstone Hotel Reservation System Project CSC406

-This is a template project generated using [DayPilot UI Builder](https://builder.daypilot.org/).
+This is a project developed by students of CSC406

-## Versions

-This project is based on [Angular CLI](https://github.com/angular/angular-cli) version 9.1.

-This project includes a trial version of DayPilot Pro for JavaScript.

 ## License